teawithsand/ndlvr/README.md

   In general makes filters work only with types they were designed to work with.
 Regex on numbers does not work as well.
 * Has JOI-style builders for rules, so JSON does not have to be written by hand, which is nice.
 * Some other minor stuff
-* Has single reference implementation(go one), and all other implementations should mimic behaviour of reference one, this way bugs can be found by doing fuzzing and checking if results differ.
+* Has single reference implementation(go one), and all other implementations should mimic behavior of reference one, this way bugs can be found by doing fuzzing and checking if results differ.

-Aside from changes above it's compatibile with LIVR and for most use cases can be just used with existing LIVR rules and libraries.
+Aside from changes above it's compatible with LIVR and for most use cases can be just used with existing LIVR rules and libraries.